- The first month on the job is crucial, and you should spend time learning about the company, its products, processes, and CRM.

 Your journey wouldn’t end by only creating the sales plan.
 You’ll have to even execute it successfully.
 For that, you need to be focused throughout the 90 days.
 Your management should be able to see that you are capable of self-management and achieving goals.

-You showed the best side of you during the interview and gained the entry ticket.
+You showed the best side of yourself during the interview and gained the entry ticket.
 Now it’s time to demonstrate your skills and get the star performer tag.
 The first three months are crucial.

-Here is how you can do that.
+And here is how you can do that.

 However, you should have your own goals while preparing the 30-60-90 day sales plan.